shimming-toolbox/shimming-toolbox-matlab/helpDocMd/README.md

 - [References](#references)
 - [License](#license)

-## Purpose ~statement of the ~Obvious~
+## Purpose statement ~of the Obvious~

 The most convenient way to document code manually is, of course, to embed descriptive comments within the source code itself.
-That said, MATLAB&reg is, after all, a programming _language_: to the extent the code works, it should _literally_ describe itself.
+That said, MATLAB&reg; is, after all, a programming _language_: to the extent the code works, it should _literally_ describe itself.
 The internal documentation viewer (via `doc` and `help` commands) is, of course, very useful; however, there are occasions when